Frank Shields: Tennis career

+In 1935, Shields won the Ojai Tennis Tournament, defeating Gene Mako in the final.
+In 1937, he won the Hotel de Coronado tournament in San Diego, defeating Jack Tidball in the final.

 He entered the 1950 US Open.
 However, he and Ginger Rogers were knocked out of the mixed doubles competition in the first round.
-He competed at the 1951 U.S. Open in New York City, and in Round 1 was defeated by South African Syd Levy in straight sets.
+He competed at the 1951 U.S. National Championships in New York City, but was defeated in the first round by South African Syd Levy in straight sets.